 Interest & Contact

-For more information on getting the Prevention Project program into your community schools, please contact us at firstname.lastname@example.org.
-The Prevention Project program is continually looking for volunteer abolitionists.
+For more information on getting the Prevention Project program into your community schools, please contact our Director of Prevention Education, Jessica Willis, at email@example.com and check out the Prevention Project website for more information.
+We are continually looking for volunteer abolitionists.
 From school teachers to parents, from newly-graduated to newly-entered high school, from businesses to sponsors: there is a place for you on the Prevention Project action team.
 We are confident that you can be an invaluable partner in a movement that brings justice, freedom, and healing to victims of slavery.
-Please get in contact with us today, so we can match your greatest talents and gifts, with our greatest needs.
-Email us at email@example.com and check out the Prevention Project website for more information.
+Please get in contact with us today, so we can match your greatest talents and gifts with our greatest needs.

 Full-length mini-documentary about the Prevention Project curriculum: